vaadin/vaadin-element-skeleton/README.md

 Please note that the version range is the same, as the API has not changed.
 You should not mix Bower and npm versions in the same application, though.

-Unlike the official Polymer Elements, the converted Polymer 3 compatible Vaadin components are only published on npm, not pushed to GitHub repositories.
+The converted ES Modules are only published on npm, not pushed to GitHub repositories.

-### Polymer 2 and HTML Imports compatible version
+### Bower (HTML Imports compatible version)

 Install `vaadin-element`: